Skip to main content

 • For WebSocket streaming, use PCM format: pcm_s16le_16000.

-• Direct uploads are capped at 500 MB and 4 hours of audio per request; see Limits.
+• Direct uploads are capped at 500 MB of audio per request, while URL uploads are capped at 1 GB or 4 hours of audio per request.
+See Limits.

-• For long audio files (over 4 hours), split into ≤ 4 h chunks before submitting.
+• For long audio files (over 4 hours), chunk the audio into ≤ 4 h segments and send each chunk as a separate URL request.

 • Use streaming for real-time applications when available.